Skip to main content

 x-ratelimit-resetUnix timestamp when the window resets

-Retry-AfterSeconds to wait (only on 429 responses)
+Retry-AfterSeconds to wait — present only on 429 responses

-Key rotation best practices
+Key rotation